binary-manu/binary-is-better/_drafts/arm-cross-toolchain-from-scratch.md

 Both LFS and CLFS create a new unprivileged user that is employed to build packages, guaranteeing the maximum isolation between the built packages and the host system.
-Using you current user may raise issues because most build operations react to environment variables.
-For example, when extracting headers from the Linux kernel (a step that is needed to build glibc) the build system uses the `ARCH` variable to determine the architecture for which header files should be exported.
-If by chance you happen to have variables in your environment that clash with what build systems expect, you may inadvertently alter the build process.
+Using our current user may raise issues, because most build operations react to environment variables.
+If by chance some variables in our environment clash with parameters build systems expect, we may inadvertently alter the build.

 However, creating a new user for that looks a bit overkill to me.
-By using `env` and appropriate shell options, we can simply run a new instance of our shell with a clean environment.
+A simpler approach involves `env` and appropriate shell options to run a new shell in a clean environment.

-We'll keep all the sources and compiled artifacts under a single directory tree.
+Sources and compiled artifacts are kept under a single directory tree.
 You can place it everywhere you like, although it should be on a POSIX filesystem with at least 10GiB of free space.
 I used `~/projects/embedded`.
 This directory will be referenced as `$CROSSDIR`.

-Inside this folder, create a new file `activate.bash`, make it executable, and copy the following code inside it.
+Inside this folder, create a new file `activate.bash`, make it executable, and paster the following code inside:

 ```bash
 #!/usr/bin/env bash